 2. What are the best blog layouts?

-There are many options for blog layouts in free and paid blogging platforms.
+There are many options for blog page design and layouts in free and paid blogging platforms.

 You probably have a choice similar to the image below.
 You can also choose full width or boxed designs.

 But there is a problem with most of these options.